by Robert A. Waters

 Masters would spend nearly eleven years in prison before his attorneys persuaded the courts to send Hettrick’s clothing out for DNA testing.
 When the results came back, it sent shockwaves through Colorado’s legal system.
 Masters’ DNA was nowhere to be found on any of the clothing--but that of a former boyfriend was swabbed from her underwear.

 Masters was freed, and offically exonerated.
 The state quickly conducted an investigation into the whole affair.
-Broderick was indicted on eight counts of perjury (he currently awaits trial).
+Broderick was indicted on eight counts of perjury, but the charges were later dropped.
 Prosecutors Gilmore and Blair were censured for withholding evidence.
 Even so, both became judges and remained on the bench for ten years until 2011, when they were voted out by the enraged citizens of the state.
 Meloy, unpunished, continues to teach, publish books, and hire himself out to prosecutors.

 None of the four who sent Tim Masters to prison for ten years has expressed a scintilla of remorse for railroading an innocent man.
 Asked to apologize for their crimes, all have refused.

 What is the price of ten years of a man’s life?
 Masters received ten million dollars in compensation for his wrongful imprisonment.
 Is that enough?
 Or should those who orchestrated this blatant miscarriage of justice be sentenced to prison themselves?